 The executive committee consists of the program director, assistant/associate director, director of conservation at Winterthur, the department chair, and five to six other faculty members (at least half of whom must be from the Winterthur affiliated faculty and two of whom have major teaching responsibilities), and the class leaders of the first- and second-year classes of M.S. students.
 The committee should total 11 members, including the student members.
 (Student members will be excluded during personnel discussion and decisions).
 The dean of the College of Arts and Science and the deputy director of library and academic programs at Winterthur will serve as ex officio members.
-The committee members will be appointed annually by the program director and assistant/associate director in consultation with the deputy director of library and academic programs at Winterthur, and the department faculty.
+The committee members will be appointed annually by the program director and assistant/associate director in consultation with the deputy director of library and academic programs at Winterthur, the director of conservation at Winterthur, and the department faculty.
 A quorum shall consist of a majority of the voting members of the committee, providing the Winterthur/University of Delaware balance is maintained.

 Meetings will be convened and conducted by the program director who will circulate an agenda in advance.
 A committee member can submit to the program director in writing ten days, in advance of a meeting, issues that should be put on the agenda.
 In the absence of the program director, the assistant/associate director shall preside.
-In the absence of the assistant/associate director of conservation at Winterthur shall preside.
-In the absence shall preside.
-In the absence shall preside.
+In the absence of the assistant/associate director, the director of conservation at Winterthur shall preside.
+In the absence of the director of conservation at Winterthur, a designated faculty member shall preside.